Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 cyclotron motions so that 2 pi \tau /wce > 13 in kinetic behaviors of electrons and ions.

+A time step may be dt=1.5/wpe to dump out plasma oscillations and 2 \pi/\wce > 1 for the kinetic ions/electrons.
-Large time steps of 2 pi \tau/wce >> 1 is a good target of the drift-kinetic simulation code. where a 3-D code is now under constraction.
+Large time steps of 2 \pi \tau/\wce >> 1 is a good target of the drift-kinetic simulation code. where typical time step is dt= 5/\wpe.

 References:
 1. M. Tanaka, A simulation of low-frequency electromagnetic phenomena